 North Carolina follows a pure contributory negligence rule, which means that if a person contributed to a car accident in even the slightest way, he or she cannot recover compensation.
 This is why an insurance company may be aggressive in trying to claim that you were in some small way responsible for the accident.
 This extremely strict law is also why you need a knowledgeable car accident attorney on your side to protect your right to full and fair compensation.

-At Teddy, Meekins & Talbert, we take your case on a contingency fee basis, which means you do not have to pay us upfront to start working on your car accident claim.
+At Teddy, Meekins & Talbert, P.L.L.C., we take your case on a contingency fee basis, which means you do not have to pay us upfront to start working on your car accident claim.
 Instead, we collect our legal fees if and when we recover compensation for you.
 This contingency fee generally ranges from 25 percent to 33 percent of your recovery.